 | HOME | OWNER COMMENTS | QUESTIONS | BREEDING | TRAIL PICTURES | HORSES FOR SALE | HORSES SOLD | MORE SOLD HORSES | SADDLES/TACK | JR'S PAGE |

-Here are some frequently asked questions we receive about
+Here are some frequently asked questions I receive about

 the Tennessee Walking Horse and the Champagne color horse.

-Let me say that we love horses of all breeds and description, but our first love
+Let me say that I love horses of all breeds and description, but my first love

 is the Tennessee Walking Horse.
 WOW!
 They are really something special.
 If

 you have any other questions about Tennessee Walking Horses, Champagne colored

 horses, breeding for Champagne color, or anything else you might want to

 You can also call, write to, or visit me at the address and/or phone number